-As mentioned at various points, the claim management process at EIC included five elements or stages, which are claim-reporting, response to a claim, damaged vehicle towing, damage assessment and repair handling.
-A sixth potential process involves complaints and dispute settlement process for those clients with any kind of grievances.
-Although, there was a shortage of similar research to compare this with industry researches in Europe and North America show that the claim management process elsewhere involves third parties like agents and brokers as well as digital technologies (online, Smartphone, tablet, web or others)) during the claims process(EY,2010; Accenture, 2014).
-The findings above show that customers overall satisfaction with motor insurance claim management is close to 'acceptable' (a mean value of 2.88 and sd of 0.97).
-This in contrast, is much lower than European customers' experience of making a motor insurance claim is, on average, extremely positive (EY, 2010).
+As per the findings presented above and mentioned at various points, the claim management process at Ethiopian Insurance Corporation included five elements or stages, which are claim-reporting, response to a claim, damaged vehicle towing, damage assessment and repair handling.
+A sixth probable and potential process involves complaints and dispute settlement process for those clients with any kind of grievances.
+Although, there was a shortage of similar research to compare this with industry researches in western countries show that the claim management process elsewhere involves third parties like agents and brokers as well as digital technologies (online services)during the claims process (EY,2010; Accenture,2014).
+The findings above show that customers overall satisfaction with motor insurance claim management is close to acceptable (a mean value of 2.88 and Standard deviation of 0.97).
+This in contrast, is much lower than European customers experience of making a motor insurance claim is, on average, extremely positive (EY, 2010).

-Further, inferential statistics showed that all the six processes or elements have a positive correlation with overall satisfaction with claim reporting (0.540), damaged vehicle towing (0.632), damage assessment (0.745),repair handling (0.783) and complaint settlement (0.705) with p< 0.01 while response to a claim (0.205) with p< 0.05.
+Further, inferential statistics showed that all the six processes or elements have a positive correlation with overall satisfaction with claim reporting (0.584), damaged vehicle towing (0.641), damage assessment (0.751), repair handling (0.763) and complaint settlement (0.717) with p < 0.01 while response to a claim (0.326) with p < 0.05.
 In line with this, the regression model developed to predict customer satisfaction showed that a statistically significant linear model using the independent variables was possible.
-The model also showed that the predictors 'repair handling' with coefficient 0.341 and 'damage assessment' with coefficient 0.270 were the highest predictors of satisfaction with p<0.01 followed by 'complaint and dispute settlement' with coefficient 0.156

-(p<0.05).
-The regression model also showed that the predictive ability of element of claim management like 'claim reporting' with coefficient 0.147, 'response to claim' with coefficient 0.046 and 'vehicle towing' with coefficient 0.026 where all three were insignificant.
+The model also showed that the predictors repair handling with coefficient 0.087 and damage assessment with coefficient 0.0488 were the highest predictors of satisfaction with p < 0.01 followed by complaint and dispute settlement with coefficient 0.165 (p<0.05).
+The regression model also showed that the predictive ability of element of claim management like claim reporting with coefficient 0.0055, response to claim with coefficient 0.035 and vehicle towing with coefficient 0.0245 where all three were insignificant.